NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 a room with a room_dimension_y = 4 and
 auto_adjusted_platforms = True will ensure that all platform heights do not exceed 2.75.
 Default: False
+- `long_with_two_ramps` (bool or list of bools): If true makes the platform extend across the entire length of the room in either the x or z dimension.
+The platform will have lips automatically added on all sides.
+A single ramp will be added on opposite sides of the platform totalling to two connected ramps.
+With larger room sizes the max number of these types of platforms is 3 though 1 is recommended for smaller room sizes.
+When combined with `platform_underneath` there will be a smaller platform of the same type stacked on top totalling 2 platforms and 4 ramps in the scene.
+Only one instance of a platform combined with `platform_underneath` can be added to the scene instead of the 3 allowed without a `platform_underneath`.
+This property will override `attached_ramps`, and `platform_underneath_attached_ramps`
+Default: False
+- `adjacent_to_wall` (string or list of strings): Will place the platform directly adjacent to a wall or in the corner of the room.
+Can be combined with `platform_underneath` to place a stacked platform adjacent to a wall.
+Multiple platforms can be placed against the same wall or different walls but only one platform can be placed in each corner.
+Setting this will override `rotation_y`.
+Options available: 'left', 'right', 'front', 'back', 'front_left_corner', 'front_right_corner', 'back_left_corner', 'back_right_corner'.
+Default: None

 #### StructuralPlatformLipsConfig